-7. Procedures for Students Not Yet Eligible for Special Education Services safeguards granted under this administrative regulation only if the Charter School had knowledge that the student was disabled before the behavior occurred.
+7. Procedures for Students Not Yet Eligible for Special Education Services

+A student who has not been identified as an individual with disabilities pursuant to IDEIA and who has violated the Charter School's disciplinary procedures may assert the procedural safeguards granted under this administrative regulation only if the Charter School had knowledge that the student was disabled before the behavior occurred.

 The Charter School shall be deemed to have knowledge that the student had a disability if one of the following conditions exists: